MobileFirst-Platform-Developer-Center/DevCenter/_posts/2018/2018-04-09-MobileFirstPlatform-compatibility-with-third-party-plugins.md

 > **Note:** Based on what the code does, the third-party code may need to execute before MFP code.
 It is up to the developer to ensure the right sequence of code execution.

-## Scenario 2: Third-party plugins replacing AppDelegate.m(in ios) or having their own AppDelegate.m but both these AppDelegates cannot be merged
+## Scenario 2: Third-party plugins replacing *AppDelegate.m* (in iOS) or having their own *AppDelegate.m* but both these AppDelegates cannot be merged

 It might be possible that due to various dependencies, the *AppDelegate.m* files of plugins cannot be merged into a single file.